ericksumugat/UK-Crime-Browser/README.md

 # UK-Crime-Browser
-A simple application that let's you browse crimes in UK using a map.
+A simple application that lets you browse crimes in UK using a map.

 ## Architecture